pesarkhobeee/vim-linguist/README.md

 ## Installation

-If you are using VIM version 8 or higher you can use its built-in package solution, remember, in this case you should keep the plugin update manuelly, see `:help packages` for more information.
+If you are using VIM version 8 or higher you can use its built-in package solution, remember, in this case, you should keep the plugin update manually, see `:help packages` for more information.
 Just run these command in your terminal:

 ```bash
 git clone https://github.com/pesarkhobeee/vim-linguist ~/.vim/pack/vendor/start/vim-linguist